By Linda Cornelius

-Mostly, to get the best taste, I add a few drops of extra virgin olive oil, and spread it with a brush on the pan, before grilling my pepperoni (bell peppers), zucchine (squash) or squashes.
+Mostly, to get the best taste, I add a few drops of extra virgin olive oil, and spread it with a brush on the pan, before grilling my pepperoni (bell peppers) and zucchine (squash, zucchini).
 But you can actually grill just about any vegetable: tomatoes are really nice this way, for example.
 The good part is that the pan is not flat, meaning it’s great to toast bread and warm up pizzas, whatever you can think of… just experiment.

 Learn to actually cook